DEFRA/sroc-tcm-admin/README.md

 #### Admin only

 Though built to support testing these endpoints are available in production but only by those with the `admin`.
-There may be times it would be helpful to peform these tasks outside of a test setting.
+There may be times it would be helpful to perform these tasks outside of a test setting.

 - `/jobs/import` trigger the transaction file import process
 - `/jobs/export` trigger the transaction file export process